Total Knee ReplacementBy

 What is a total knee replacement?

 A total knee replacement is the surgical removal of the entire knee joint and replacement with an artificial joint called a prosthesis.
 Your knee joint is formed where your thigh bone (femur) and your shin bone (tibia) meet.
 It is the largest joint in your body and also contains ligaments, tendons, cartilage, the kneecap (patella), and lubricating fluid.
 Total knee replacement can help restore pain-free range of motion and full function in a diseased knee joint.
+Another name for it is total knee arthroplasty.

 A total knee replacement is a common but major surgery with serious risks and potential complications.
 You may have less invasive treatment options.
 Consider getting a second opinion about all of your treatment choices before having a total knee replacement.